shabrown/Salary-Prediction-Project/README.md

 ## 5. Develop Model

-### Feature engeenering
+### Feature engineering

-During the explorary data analysis, we noticed that there is an order to the median salaries of the categorical variables.
+During the exploratory data analysis, we noticed that there is an order to the median salaries of the categorical variables.

-Because of that, we are going to to code with the categorical variables with their mean salaries.
+Because of that, we are going to code with the categorical variables with their mean salaries.

-Correalation Matrix:
+Correlation Matrix:

 After we applied mean encoding to the categorical variables.
 We see a correlation matrix as follows: